JohanfromEsperance/Project-2-DataVisualization/README.md

 # Project-2-DataVisualization
 Project-2-Team-5-DataVisualization

-The Challenge - If you choose to accpet it:
+The Challenge - If you choose to accept it:

   Your task is to tell a story with data visualisations.
   Focus on providing users an interactive way to explore data themselves.